SuperNEMO-DBD/Falaise/documentation/flreconstruct/FLReconstruct.md

 Quick start {#usingflreconstruct_quickstart}
 ===========

 Here we propose to run FLReconstruct  with the default setup.
-Only the input simulation file is set from the command line.
+Only an input simulation file is set from the command line.

-We  first  generate  a  single  simulated  event,  using  the  default simulation setup, and store it the an output file:
+We  first  generate  a  single  simulated  event,  using  the  default simulation setup, and store it in an output file:

 ~~~~~
 $ flsimulate -o example.xml